luke-r-mills/luke-r-mills.github.io/_posts/2022-10-30-cheap-games-console-teardown.md

 title : "Cheap Games Console + Controller Teardown"
 categories:
   - Hardware
+  - Reverse Engineering
 tags:
   - Retro Gaming
   - Aliexpress
 tagline: "Join me as I take a closer look at a budget games console.
 I'll be disassembling it, evaluating the hardware, and exploring its features to gain a better understanding of the device.
 Let's dive in and see what we can learn."
+excerpt: "Lets examine a budget games console.
+I'll disassemble it, and explore its hardware/features to fully understand the device.
+Let's dive in."
 header:
   teaser: /assets/images/cheap_and_cheerful_400_in_1/controller.png
   overlay_image: /assets/images/cheap_and_cheerful_400_in_1/header.PNG